-- The Foreign & Commonwealth Office (FCO) is the British Government department responsible for overseas relations and foreign affairs, through its headquarters in London and through Embassies, High Commissions and Consulates throughout the world.
+- The Foreign, Commonwealth and Development Office (FCDO) is the British Government department responsible for overseas relations and foreign affairs, through its headquarters in London and through Embassies, High Commissions and Consulates throughout the world.

 - British Embassy in Washington DC

 - UK Border Control on entering the UK

 This page is produced and maintained by the Public Affairs Section, American Embassy, London.
 Links to other Internet sites should not be construed as an endorsement of the views contained therein.